#Privacy activism on Mastodon and in the fediverse

 There's a lot of opportunities for the fediverse to get involved in doing legislative activism right now

-Washington's far from the only state with privacy legislation in progress right now.
+Washington state's legislative session is a great chance to experiment with privacy activism in the fediverse. 's far from the only state with privacy legislation in progress right now.
 New York's 10-point blueprint to crack down on digital surveillance by police, the broad protections of the Massachusetts Data Privacy Protection Act are only a few of the many important legislative battles over the next few months.
 David Stauss' Proposed State Privacy Law Update and Tatiana Rice's short Twitter thread highlight the huge amount of other state privacy legislation already on the table in 2023: two consumer privacy bills in New York (the Digital Fairness Act and the New York Privacy Act) as well as bills in Indiana, Iowa, Kentucky, Mississippi, New Jersey, New York, Oklahoma, and Tennessee; children's privacy bills in New Jersey, Oregon, Texas, Virginia, and West Virginia; biometrics-related bills in Maryland, Mississipi, New Hampshire, New Jersey, Missouri, and elsewhere; and health privacy bills in New York and Virginia as well as Washington.
 The list goes on, and since the year has only just started we're likely to see more.

 There's a lot happening at the federal level as well.
 In his recent Wall Street Journal opion piece, Republicans and Democrats, Unite Against Big Tech Abuses, President Biden asked Congress to pass "serious federal protections for Americans’ privacy" (especially for kids).
 Several of the bills that Congress considered last session have bipartisan sponsorship and so are likely to be back on the table in this year – and there will be some new ones as well.